Haberdashery Fun

 This project is perfect for the confident/beginner sewer.
 There are quite a few steps in this tutorial.
 If you need additional images or help along the way, see my prior baby towel post with more in depth details.

-The Free PDF hood pattern is available on the original post.
+The PDF hood pattern is available in my online store.

 Let’s get started: